Lets turn our attention now to music and some classic anthems of financial independence.

 At first glance, it’s a feel good anthem of frugality capturing the themes of simplicity, gratitude and leading a natural, lower stress life.
 And it works wonderfully well at that level.

 More subtlely, Baloo embodies the strong male role model now missing from the lives of many children in the West.
 Baloo lives in a world before health & safety, political correctness and tick-box compliance.
-It is a jungle out there.
+It’s a jungle out there.

-Baloo is the opposite of a Walking Wallet.
-He is a free bear and answers to no boss.
-Baloo is a model for men: present, relaxed and playful.
+man bear and answers to no boss.
+Baloo is relaxed, present and playful.
 He’s a lovely guy but no pushover.
-He is strong and capable and if anyone tried to mess with him or Mowgli, he could crush them.
+He is strong and capable and if anyone tried to mess with Mowgli, he could crush them.

 Gaynor’s classic anthem about moving her portfolio away from a parasitic wealth manager continues to resonate down the decades.
-As soon as we hear those iconic opening piano notes, we know that we are in for a treat at the Venn diagram intersection of self-help, karaoke, high camp and roller disco.
+As soon as we hear those iconic opening piano notes, we know that we are in for a treat that combines self-help, stoicism, high camp and roller disco.

 You go girl!